Armenian genocide and the Holocaust: Causality

+According to Hannibal Travis, "Chamberlain, Hess, Rosenberg, Seeckt, Scheubner-Richter, and von Papen all likely played a role in prompting Hitler to use Turkey's example as a model for Poland."

-According to Vahakn Dadrian, David Matas, Yair Auron, and other scholars the perpetrators of the Holocaust were emboldened by the failure to punish the perpetrators of the Armenian genocide.
+According to Vahakn Dadrian, David Matas and Yair Auron, the perpetrators of the Holocaust were emboldened by the failure to punish the perpetrators of the Armenian genocide.
 According to international law scholar M. Cherif Bassiouni, the decision not to prosecute Ottoman war criminals slowed the development of international law and made it more difficult to prosecute Nazi war criminals.
-In contrast, after World War II the Allies understood the danger of impunity and created the Nuremberg trials.
+After World War II the Allies understood the danger of impunity and created the Nuremberg trials.

-During a 1939 speech, Hitler was quoted as stating: Although this version of the speech is disputed, it is almost certain that Hitler knew about the Armenian genocide since he was an avid newspaper reader and the genocide was covered widely in the press.
-Historians, such as Ihrig and Jersak, have emphasized that the Nazis would have concluded that genocide could be camouflaged under the guise of war and would go unpunished.
+Historians such as Ihrig and Jersak have emphasized that the Nazis would have concluded that genocide could be camouflaged under the guise of war and would go unpunished.
 According to Ihrig, "There can be no doubt that the Nazis had incorporated the Armenian genocide, its 'lessons,' tactics, and 'benefits,' into their own worldview and their view of the new racial order they were building."

+However, Uğur Ümit Üngör criticized the causality link.

-Analogies drawn by contemporaries
+Attitudes by contemporaries

+In Germany

+Several prominent members of the Nazi Party were well aware of the Armenian genocide, such as Alfred Rosenberg, one of the main theorists of Nazism, who tried to minimize the genocide and defend Taalat Pasha or Max Erwin von Scheubner-Richter, to whom the first part of Mein Kampf was dedicated, who was the German vice-consul of Erzurum during the Armenian genocide, and who documented it.
+According to historian Stefan Ihrig, the Nazis viewed post-1923 Turkey as a post-genocidal paradise and "incorporated the Armenian genocide, its 'lessons', tactics, and 'benefits' into their own worldview."

 In 1933, Austrian-Jewish writer Franz Werfel published The Forty Days of Musa Dagh, a book about Armenian resistance at Musa Dagh.
 The purpose of the book was not just to memorialize the atrocities which were committed against the Armenians, but to warn people about the consequences of racial hatred in general and warn them about the consequences of Nazism in particular.
 During the Holocaust, many Jews found parallels between their experience and the book.
 Israeli Holocaust scholar Yehuda Bauer points out that Werfel’s novel “connected the Armenian Genocide with the Holocaust almost physically.”

 Many anti-Nazis compared the fate of Jews in Nazi Germany to the genocide of the Armenians.
 For example, a February 1939 Sopade report by the German resistance stated:

-Ihrig suggests that there is no reason that perpetrators did not make the same connection.
+Richard Lichtheim, one of the German Jews who, as a young leader of the Zionist movement, feverishly negotiated with Ittihadist leaders in wartime Turkey, described the "cold-bloodedly planned extermination of over one million Armenians (kaltblütig durchdacht)" as "akin to Hitler's crusade of destruction against the Jews in the 1940–1942 period".